auliakhalqillah/Numerical-Integration-Euler-Method/README.md

 There are three parameters input have to set, for example:
   - Initial Boundary = 0
   - Final Boundary = 10
-  - Sted Data Point = 0.1
+  - Set Data Point = 0.1
 # Contact
 The program is written by Aulia Khalqillah,S.Si (2019)
 email: auliakhalqillah.mail@gmail.com